Working with Patches

 gbp pq can be used to manage patches that modify the upstream source inside debian/patches/.
 This is mostly intended for 3.0 (quilt) format source packages.

 The basic idea is that patches are imported from your debian-branch to a patch-queue branch with one patch file in debian/patches/ becoming one commit on the the patch-queue branch.
 The created branch will be named after the branch you imported from with patch-queue/ prepended.
-So if you do your Debian™ packaging on debian/sid and do a
+So if you do your Debian™ packaging on debian/latest and do a

 gbp pq import